-LVPEI’s model became the basis of Rohit’s thesis for his Master of Public Health degree, which he completed at the Boston University School of Public Health in 2006.
+LVPEI’s model became the basis of his thesis for his Master of Public Health degree, which he completed at the Boston University School of Public Health in 2006.
 He then moved back to Toronto to work as a management consultant for Accenture, which had just launched a healthcare and life sciences practice.
-There, Rohit worked with multinational pharmaceutical companies and large hospital networks in the GTA, developing IT solutions to help reduce wait times and enable healthcare professionals to make informed decisions about how they allocate resources.
+There, he worked with multinational pharmaceutical companies and large hospital networks in the GTA, developing IT solutions to help reduce wait times and enable healthcare professionals to make informed decisions about how they allocate resources.

 As rewarding as work was with Accenture, consulting on health issues in high-income countries eventually left Rohit feeling the call to go “back to the wild”—to return to the field and address challenges facing the developing world.
-In his words: “Issues of inequity, poverty, access and premature mortality.”
+In his words, “Issues of inequity, poverty, access and premature mortality.”

-In 2007, Rohit moved to Ottawa, Ontario to work as a senior health advisor at the Canadian International Development Agency (CIDA), now Global Affairs Canada.
+In 2007, he moved to Ottawa, Ontario to work as a senior health advisor at the Canadian International Development Agency (CIDA), now Global Affairs Canada.
 He collaborated on a number of multinational global health initiatives, advising on investments in areas such as tuberculosis, malaria and Canada’s work on the G8 Muskoka Initiative, leading the way in maternal, newborn and child health.

-Highlights of Rohit’s time at CIDA include:
+Highlights of his time at CIDA include:

 - Being an ad-hoc committee member of the Affordable Medicines Facility – malaria, representing the Global Fund constituency of Canada, Germany and Switzerland.